 - Thin woolen or fleece gloves (ideal as a base layer under snowmobile gloves)

 - Flashlight if you are staying in a wilderness cabin

 - Insulated boots

-- Travelers 4 years old and older will be provided with a loan of the following garments for outdoor activities in winter:
+- Travelers 4 years old and older will be provided with a loan of warm garments for outdoor activities in winter.

-* Please note that for day tours in Lapland, the tour operators are not able to include warm clothes for children younger then 4 years old.
+* Please note that for day tours in Lapland, the tour operators are not able to include warm clothes for children younger than 4 years old.